tsgates/arch-wiki-markdown/wiki/Systemd.md

 > Change current target

-In systemd targets are exposed via "target units".
+In systemd targets are exposed via target units.
 You can change them like this:

     # systemctl isolate graphical.target